Diana L. Eck

+Diana Louise Eck (born July 5, 1945), a scholar of religious studies, is the Professor of Comparative Religion and Indian Studies Emerita and Frederic Wertham Research Professor of Law and Psychiatry in Society at Harvard University.
+She retired from teaching duties in 2024.

+Eck is the author of Banaras, City of Light and Darshan: Seeing the Divine Image in India.
+She served on the Humanities jury for the Infosys Prize in 2019.

 Education

 Eck received a B.A. in religious studies from Smith College in 1967, and an M.A. in Indian history from The School of Oriental and African Studies, University of London in 1968.
 In 1976 she received a Ph.D. from Harvard University in the comparative study of religion.

 Interest in other religions

 Since 1991, Diana Eck has also turned her attention to the United States and has been heading a research team at Harvard University to explore the new religious diversity of the United States and its meaning for the American pluralist experiment.
 The Pluralism Project has developed an affiliation with many other colleges and universities across the country and around the world.
 In 1994, Diana Eck and the Pluralism Project published "World Religions in Boston, A Guide to Communities and Resources" which introduces the many religious traditions and communities in Boston, Massachusetts: from Native Americans, Christians, Jews, Muslims, Buddhists, Hindus, Sikhs, and Jains, to Zoroastrians.
 In 1997, Diana Eck and the Pluralism Project published an educational multimedia CD-ROM, On Common Ground: World Religions in America (Columbia University Press).
 This CD-ROM received awards from Media & Methods, EdPress, and Educom.
 These resources are online at www.pluralism.org.

 In 2001, her book A New Religious America: How a "Christian Country" Has Become the World’s Most Religiously Diverse Nation was published.
 It deals with religious diversity in the United States since 1965.
 In 2009, she delivered the Gifford Lectures on The Age of Pluralism at the University of Edinburgh.